department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/change-management-epic.md

 The change represented by the super epic # will [copy selection from epic].

+## Change description from the perspective of CMS users
+- use plain language
-**1. Describe the change from the perspective of VA employees, in plain language.
-What is the employee going to experience with this change?**
+- describe what is the user going to experience with this change

 > Example: Editors visiting prod.cms.va.gov will see a new screen directing them to log in with PIV.
 Once logged in they will experience a new look and feel to the CMS interface.

-**2. Explain why the change is necessary from a CMS/platform and project goal perspective.
-Link to screenshots if that helps tell the story.**
+## Change description from a CMS/platform and project goal perspective
+- Link to screenshots if that helps tell the story

-**3. Select the role(s) impacted by the change.**
+## Role(s) impacted by the change
 - [ ] All CMS users
 - [ ] All CMS editors
 - [ ] Vet Center editor